YoloNomy/YoloNomy.github.io/_cosmo/cosmo/stars-form.md

 ![image](../images/pillarsofcreation.jpg){: width="53.5%"}![image](../images/orion.jpg){: width="45%"}

 *Left: The iconic "Pillars of Creation" nebula as seen by the JWST.
-It provides another caracteristic example of star forming region within a nebular cloud.
+It provides another characteristic example of star forming region within a nebular cloud.
 Credit: [NASA, ESA, CSA, and STScI](https://esawebb.org/images/pillarsofcreation_composite/).
 Right: Portio of the Orion nebula.
 In both images, notice the complex patern made by the interstellar medium.
 Credit: [ESA/Webb, NASA, CSA, PDRs4All ERS Team](https://esawebb.org/images/weic2315b/)*

 Under the same assumptions used before, we can estimate that the cloud should collapse on itself under its own gravity in a free-fall time of